zssgl/zagent/README.md

 This repo currently contains an initial OpenAPI draft for a workflow-first agent runtime that can be called from frontends and SDKs in any language.

 - OpenAPI spec: `openapi/agent-runtime.yaml`
-- Embedded runtime prototype: `src/main.rs` (HTTP server over in-memory runtime)
+- Embedded runtime app: `agent-runtime-app/src/main.rs` (HTTP server over in-memory runtime)
 - Dev plan: `TODO.md`
 - Rust SDK (initial): `agent-sdk/src/client.rs`